Young aviation engineers will receive maintenance training from Airbus thanks to a partnership the company has with the GMR Group.

 In addition to enhancing India’s manufacturing and services capabilities through its industrial base, Airbus will continue to contribute to the growth of the country’s larger aerospace ecosystem, he said.

-Aspirants who passed their Higher Secondary Certificate (Class 12) test with Physics and Mathematics as their main subjects would be eligible to apply for the programme, which is slated to begin this year.
+Aspirants who passed their Higher Secondary Certificate (Class 12) test with Physics and Mathematics as their main subjects would be eligible to apply for the program, which is slated to begin this year.

-Aircraft Maintenance Engineering (AME) is a 2-4 year DGCA approved licensed course that is recognized by the International Civil Aviation Organization for maintenance, repair, troubleshooting, inspections and aircraft upgradation.
+Aircraft Maintenance Engineering (AME) is a 2-4 year DGCA approved licensed course that the International Civil Aviation Organization recognizes for maintenance, repair, troubleshooting, inspections and aircraft upgradation.

-Students after completing AME Course candidates will be responsible for the safety, security and maintenance of an aircraft which is a job of high dignity and responsibility since an aircraft will not be able to take off without the approval from Licensed Aircraft Maintenance Engineer.
+Students after completing AME Course candidates will be responsible for the safety, security, and maintenance of an aircraft which is a job of high dignity and responsibility since an aircraft will not be able to take off without the approval from a Licensed Aircraft Maintenance Engineer.

 India asks airlines to improve engineering capabilities after series of safety issues